Juno Baby: Business

 The founders sold Juno Baby, LLC in 2009 and was renamed The Juno Company, Inc. The founders continued to work with the company for two more years building out the brand Juno Jr.

 After new ownership took on too much debt and pushed the company into bankruptcy, the founders re-purchased the assets in 2012.
+The company has since went quiet and has not released anything since.

 Television

 Juno Baby and Juno Jr. was reinstated for broadcast on BabyFirst TV on 31 March 2014, after a nearly one-year hiatus. but stopped airing it in 2015 and removed it from their website and was replaced by Honk, Toot & Swoo-Swoosh.